Package Leaflet: Information for the User

 Do not use this medication after the expiration date shown on the box after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of containers and unused medications at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of containers and unused medications.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the containers and medications you no longer need at the SIGRE point in the pharmacy.
+Ask your pharmacist how to dispose of the containers and medications you no longer need.
 This will help protect the environment.

-Reflex Spray is presented in an aluminum pressure container with a valve.
-It is a skin spray solution (colorless liquid aerosol for application to the skin).
+Reflex Spray is presented in a pressurized aluminum container with a valve.
+It is a cutaneous spray solution (colorless liquid in aerosol for application to the skin).

 Reckitt Benckiser Healthcare, S.A.